Stained Glass Windows

 The crown of thorns, which depicts Christ’s passion and suffering for us, again with the INRI abbreviation (see above).
 Also, the “Sun of Righteousness,” another name for Christ, with the “IHC” which stands for the Latin, “Jesus Christ, Savior.”

 The beehive is a symbol for the church.
-The people of the church work together for the common goal of bringing not honey, but the sweet message of the Gospel to all people.
-Below is the symbol of the apostle St. Matthias, who was chosen to take the place of Judas.
-He is symbolized by an open Bible and double-bladed battle-axe because he is said to have been beheaded after his missionary work.
+The people of the church work together for the common goal of bringing not honey, but the sweet message of the Gospel to all people in our various callings in life.
+Below is the symbol of the apostle St. Matthias, who was called to take the place of Judas Iscariot.
+He is symbolized by an open Bible and double-bladed battle-axe because he is said to have been beheaded after persecution in his missionary work.

 Fruit is a rich symbol in Christianity, both as a representation of good works, i.e., “the fruits of faith,” and also in pointing to the fruit of the vine, wine, which is used in the holy Sacrament of Christ’s Body and Blood.

-The chalice and host is a common symbol for Holy Communion.
+The chalice and host is a common symbol for Holy Communion, the holy Body and Blood of Christ given in the Divine Service.

-The tools of a carpenter remind us of our Lord’s human nature and the vocation of his stepfather Joseph.
+The tools of a carpenter remind us of our Lord’s human nature and the vocation of his legal guardian Joseph.
 The haystack reminds us of Jesus’ words that the “harvest is plentiful” for God’s kingdom, though the “laborers are few” (Matthew 9:37).

-These windows over our altar are smaller and harder to see, but the center one contains Martin Luther’s seal, which is explained here.
+These windows over the altar at Grace are smaller and harder to see, but the center one contains Martin Luther’s seal, which is explained here.
 The one on the right depicts God as our “Mighty Fortress,” which is also a favorite Lutheran hymn based on Psalm 46.
-The left window shows trumpets of praise and the words “Praise the Lord.”
+The left window shows trumpets of praise and the words “Praise the Lord,” as we anticipate the final trumpet.